okuvshynov/experiments/split_model/README.md

 slowllama is not using any quantization.
 Instead, it offloads parts of model to SSD on both forward/backward passes.
 In contrast with training large models from scratch (unattainable) or inference (where we are likely to care about interactivity and tokens/sec), we can still get something finetuned if we allow it to run, say, overnight in batches of modest size.

 Current version is using LoRA to limit the updates to a smaller set of parameters.
-First version which can be found in history [LINK HERE] supported full finetuning as well, but I decided to remove that for now, more on that below.
+First version supported full finetuning as well, but I decided to remove that for now, more on that below.

 slowllama is most definitely not suitable for anything research-like with heavy experimentation as it is too slow - the iteration cycle lnegth would kill the productivity.
 The use-case here is rather to be part of a product (built and debugged on more powerful HW) which makes small changes based on personal/local data, for example set of documents or code someone is working on.